Freiling87/CCU/CCU/Scratchpad.md

 ###			√	Infinite Melee
 Complete
 ##		C	Language
+###				C	Deaf
+When deafness trait is added, add an ASL language.
+People with Vocally challenged automatically speak it.
+This will also slightly diversify Polyglot's progression.
 ###				C	French Vanilla Gibberish
 Make Goryllian say Ook Ook if you don't understand it Agent.SayDialogue: